Law Commission start preliminary research into Welsh agricultural law at the request of the Welsh Government

 This project is currently in the scoping stage, which means the Law Commission will carry out a detailed analysis of the current law, to determine what a code of agricultural law for Wales might look like.

-Further details on the project are available here.
+Further details are available on the Agricultural Law in Wales project page.